 Hello there, 2018.
 Coming in on a Full Moon.
 A Super Moon.
+Look at you!
+Let’s take a look at what you will bring, through astrology, tarot, and numerology.

 [The moon goes full January 2 2018 2:24 AM Universal Time or 10.24 AM Singapore Time.
 9.24 PM EST / 6.24 PST January 1 2018]

 January is pretty special, with two full moons.
-One at the beginning and one at the end, with the second one a Lunar eclipse.
+One at the beginning and one at the end, the second one a Lunar eclipse.
 Two full moons makes January (also March 2018) a Blue Month.

 With this Full Moon in Cancer, we start 2018, a 11/2 year.
 A master year and one focused on relationships.
 Cancer is all about family and the home.
 What year will these energies herald in for you?